Cahir Castle, Cahir, Co Tipperary

 Cahir Castle

-One of Ireland’s largest and best‑preserved fortresses, Cahir Castle sits on a rocky island in the Suir.
-Visitors can explore the 13th‑century keep, the great hall and the iconic portcullis.
-An audio‑visual show runs every 20 minutes, dramatising the Butler family’s turbulent history.
-The castle’s walls still hold two historic cannon‑balls from the 1599 siege, and the surrounding parkland offers excellent bird‑watching.
+One of Ireland’s largest and best-preserved fortresses, Cahir Castle sits on a rocky island in the Suir.
+You can explore the keep, the great hall and the working portcullis, and an audio-visual show runs every 20 minutes on the Butler family’s history.
+The walls still hold a cannonball from the 1599 siege, and the surrounding parkland is good for bird-watching.

 More detailed visitor information.